 Jayden has also been featured as a soloist with the University of British Columbia Percussion Ensemble, University of British Columbia Symphonic Wind Ensemble, 15th Field Artillery Band, Royal Hamilton Light Infantry Band, University of Western Ontario Percussion Ensemble, and with the University of Western Ontario Orchestra, where conductor Alain Trudel hailed him as 'one of the most talented new percussionists on the professional scene'.

-In 2018, he created an endowment in memory of his mother, Margaret Beaudoin, at Douglas College, where he began his music education.
+In 2018, Jayden created an endowment at Douglas College in memory of his mother, Margaret Beaudoin, who passed away suddenly in 2017.
 He plans to replicate this at the University of British Columbia and the University of Western Ontario.

 Jayden also enjoys many outdoor activities including hiking, rock climbing, cycling, and camping.
 He has an interest in history, politics, economics, urban design, infrastructure, engineering, physics, and astronomy.

 "Jayden Beaudoin is a fine musician...He is well-spoken, intelligent, and personable, and the kind of musician who 'gets it' - from concert percussion to drum set and beyond."